-This tool is designed to help create draft versions of the two main written elements of your application for postgraduate initial teacher training (ITT), which you'll need to submit through the UCAS Teacher Training Application System.
-It features useful tips on what information to include, and how to appeal to ITT providers.
+This tool is designed to help you create a draft version of your personal statement for your teacher training application form, which you'll need to submit through the UCAS Teacher Training Application System.
+It features useful tips on what information to include, and how to appeal to teacher training providers.

-- Your personal statement, which has a character limit of 4,000 (including blank spaces and line breaks).
+The personal statement section of the UCAS form has a character limit of 4,000, spread over up to 47 lines (including blank spaces and line breaks).

 This means you have a limited space to make a big impression.
-In this tool, we break up the personal statement into four key areas that you'll need to cover:
+So to help you make the most of your statement, this tool breaks it up into four key areas that you'll need to cover:

 - What makes you want to get into teaching